The Black Hole War

-Black Hole War: My Battle with Stephen Hawking to Make the World Safe for Quantum Mechanics is a 2008 popular science book by American theoretical physicist Leonard Susskind.
+The Black Hole War: My Battle with Stephen Hawking to Make the World Safe for Quantum Mechanics is a 2008 popular science book by American theoretical physicist Leonard Susskind.
 The book covers the black hole information paradox, and the related scientific dispute between Stephen Hawking and Susskind.
 Susskind is known for his work on string theory and wrote a previous popular science book, The Cosmic Landscape, in 2005.

 Overview

 Hawking proposed that information is lost in black holes, and not preserved in Hawking radiation.
 Susskind disagreed, arguing that Hawking's conclusions violated one of the most basic scientific laws of the universe, the conservation of information.
 As Susskind depicts in his book, The Black Hole War was a "genuine scientific controversy" between scientists favoring an emphasis on the principles of relativity against those in favor of quantum mechanics.
 The debate led to the holographic principle, proposed by Gerard 't Hooft and refined by Susskind, which suggested that the information is in fact preserved, stored on the boundary of a system.